When is the Spurs stadium due to open? Building reveals what we know about the Tottenham stadium delay

-Two months after Spurs’ stadium was due to open there is still no clear picture of when the new facility is likely to open.
+Six months after Spurs’ stadium was due to open there is finally a clear picture of when the new facility will be finished.

-With the club pushing contractor Mace to complete the job ahead of its 13 January match against Manchester United, there are plenty of questions around how and why the stadium is not finished yet.
+With the club pushing contractor Mace to complete the job, there have been plenty of questions around how and why Tottenham’s new stadium is not finished yet.

 Take a look at what we know so far.